 - Preheat oven to 350 degrees F.

-- In a medium bowl, combine all-purpose flour, whole wheat flour, remaining millet, baking soda and salt.
+- In a medium bowl, combine all-purpose flour, whole wheat flour, sugar, remaining millet, baking soda and salt.
 Stir with a whisk to mix.
 Set aside.

 - Add flour mixture to banana mixture, beat at low speed or fold together gently with a spatula just until moist.